 Location: Off the east coast of Sumatra

-Highlights: These Islands are one of the best places for drift diving in Indonesia!
+Highlights: These islands are one of the best places for drift diving in Indonesia.

 Lighthouse Wreck also sits in the channel between two islands, where you can explore the nooks and crannies of the sunken wrecks.
 Diving here is challenging as the current can be strong.

 Location: North Sulawesi

 Highlights: Bunaken Island features a world-class wall diving area.
-With its crystalline waters, there’s no better place to do it than here!
+With its crystalline waters, there’s no better place to do it than here.

 For fantastic scuba diving sites in the Bunaken Islands, you should check out Lekuan, Celah Celah and Fukui Point.
 In Lekuan, you will be bombarded with colorful species of coral left, right, and center.
-Amongst this backdrop, you’ll see Napoleon wrasse, tuna, and sea turtles!
+Among this backdrop, you’ll see Napoleon wrasse, tuna, and sea turtles!